opencarecc/opencareMakerPlaybook/why_we_decided_to_organize_a_co-design_session.md

 Well, nuff said, if you want to organize a your own co-design session, don't be afraid of it.
 Read the following tips and you will be able to customize your own one.

-But keep in mind: *DO NOT TRY THIS AT HOME!*
+But keep in mind: *don't try this at home!*